Cranius7/go-crud-api/README.md

 1. Run the program.
 The server will start at port 8000.
 2. Use HTTP methods like GET, POST, PUT, and DELETE to interact with the API.

-## Example Requests

-- To retrieve all movies: